-DT 500 ZINE: – Signing under!
-This is our agenda too… Tell us more about the place you are living today?
+DT 500 ZINE: -Tell us more about the place you are living today?

 LOREN JAMES: – I live in the Red Hook district of Brooklyn.

 “When we moved here in the early 1980s, it was a disaster zone.
 If you took a taxi from Manhattan and wanted to go home to Brooklyn, you’d be taken to the base of the Brooklyn Bridge and told to get out.
 The drivers would say they’d never go into Brooklyn; it was too dangerous. “

 LOREN JAMES: – Now, it’s the trendiest and most expensive borough in the City.
-Brooklyn is where a lot of the young artists are.
+Brooklyn is where a lot of young artists are.
 I like to tour Williamsburg and Bushwick on my bike to see what’s happening.
 Also, Smith Street below Atlantic Ave.
 Has become a destination for foodies, with plenty of great restaurants and bars.
 But best of all for me is working here in my studio.